hodaya-mironi/Anomaly-detector-web-app/README.md

 The application is built in 3 parts:
 ```
 1. The model- the anomaly-detector.js.
 Do all the calculates with the input data.
-2. The controller- The API- the server.js.
-Has GET and POST requests, and get those requests from the view, and do the write logic of the model,  and response ths data that recieved from the model.
+2. The controller- The API - the server.js.
+Has GET and POST requests, and get those requests from the view, and do the write logic of the model, and response ths data that received from the model.
 3. The view- the user interface.
-It is an angular cli project.
+It is an angular CLI project.
 By the user requests, sends data (if needed) to the controller, gets response and shows it on the screen, as detailed above.
 ```

 <a name="before"></a>